Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/payment-methods-management.md

 {% endtab %}
 {% endtabs %}

 Congratulations!
-Now that you have integrated the Hyperswitch Payment Methods Management on your app, you can customize the it to blend with the rest of your app.
+Now that you have integrated the PaySwitcher Payment Methods Management on your app, you can customize the it to blend with the rest of your app.